janinewin/docker_cicd/02-Advanced-data-pipelines/03-DBT-Airflow/01-Track-long/README.md

 make test_dockerfile
 ```

-PS: Take time to notice that we slightly updated the `Dockerfile` to run our two different endpoint scripts.

 ## Setup the docker-compose.yml

-There are not that many things to do in that part.
-You should just add one volume for `airflow scheduler` and `airflow webserver` to sync your local `lewagon_dbt` folder to your docker container (the same as you did for `dags`, `data` & `logs`).
+There are not that many things more to do in that part.
+You should just add two volume in your `airflow scheduler` to sync:
+- your local `lewagon_dbt` folder to your docker container
+- your local `.gcp_keys` folder to your docker container (you will probably have to set the entire path to your `.gcp_keys`)

 Once you are confident with what you've done, run the tests: